Consultation process on CHS Draft1 closed

 - 2nd Consultation Round on Draft 1, including webinars, country pilots, and regional workshops (June-Sep 2023)

-Governance of the revision process
+More about the revision process

-Scope and expected outcomes of the revision
+Scope and expected outcomes

 It is important to underline that the CHS revision process does not aim to replace the existing standard but to update and improve it.
 This means building on what works and adjusting the existing content and presentation to make it more relevant, accessible and user friendly for different stakeholders – particularly by the people vulnerable to and affected by crisis.
 It also means ensuring international best practices on standard development and revision are followed so that the CHS continues to enjoy trust and credibility as a global standard grounded in local realities.

 The revision process prioritises listening to and understanding what vulnerable people need and value.
 It includes the perspectives of community-based and civil society actors working with vulnerable people and communities.
 It is also be an opportunity to explore how the updated standard can support system-wide changes in the aid sector and beyond, building on the achievements and lessons learned so far.
 This includes wider take-up of the standard by UN agencies, donors and policymakers, and strengthening links to emerging issues facing the aid sector.